-Whereas your Orientation Essay looks forward to your time at Evergreen, and your self-evaluations look back at a single quarter, your Academic Statement looks back on your entire time at Evergreen, and helps clarify your goals for upcoming years here, too.
+Whereas your Orientation Essay looks back at your experience leading up to Evergreen, and your self-evaluations look back at a single quarter, your Academic Statement looks back on your entire time at Evergreen, and helps clarify your goals for upcoming years here, too.